RDBALL/about-me/README.md

 ### Day 4

-- The JavaScript solution to this guessing game is modeled after Adrians code during the paired programming assignment. https://github.com/AdrianButler
+- The JavaScript solution to this guessing game is modeled after Adrians code during the paired programming assignment.
+[Adrian Butler GitHub](https://github.com/AdrianButler)